jeftegoes/AwsOverview/AWS CICD.md

 - Each pipeline stage can create `artifacts`.
 - `artifacts` - This element represents information about where CodeBuild can find the build output and how CodeBuild prepares it for uploading to the S3 output bucket.
+  - Artifacts stored in an S3 bucket and passed on to the next stage.

 ## 5.3.
 Troubleshooting